Packing your clothes and camera is not the only thing that you should think about. . .

 Contrast this with booking with the growing number of travel suppliers from airlines to online travel agents who circumvent or disregard the law:

 If you shop around and book holiday arrangements piecemeal you may (or may not) save money.
 But you will take on board the risk that if one part of your arrangements go awry, it may have a knock on effect on everything else.
 If you get stranded because of floods, fire or anything else, you could find yourself trying to arrange private helicopter transfers out of a crisis, booking additional flight tickets and last-minute new accommodation.
 That is pretty hard to achieve when all phone and mobile communications have been lost.
-This was the situation faced by people staying in the same lodges as our clients during a flood in 2012.
+This was the situation faced by people staying in the same lodges as our clients during a flood a few years ago.

 And if you have booked a combination of accommodation and transport, then it is a legal requirement that there be financial protection in place.
 This is what all those dreary logos and acronyms that tour operators plaster all over their material is all about.